ironbar/aimo/docs/01_Business_Understanding.md

 - [Generated Knowledge Prompting](https://www.promptingguide.ai/techniques/knowledge) Use the LLM to generate knowledge before making a prediction.
 This could be useful to recall some equations that might be relevant to solve the problem.
 I might have an specialized model for this task.
+- [Isabelle](https://isabelle.in.tum.de/) Isabelle is a generic proof assistant.
+It allows mathematical formulas to be expressed in a formal language and provides tools for proving those formulas in a logical calculus.

 ## Questions